-Fathers have a tendency to act differently towards boys and girls in accordance with the prevailing cultural values in their society.
-As an adopting parent, fathers have certain behavioral expectations according to their children's sex that allow boys and girls to get the opportunity for different roles.
-This is in line with the theory of social learning that children learn to behave in accordance with gender behavior through observation and imitation of differences in parental treatment.
-Girls will observe behavior expected by parents according to their gender roles and so do boys.
-However, a particular environment will have different influences depending on the tendencies of boys and girls to build their own version of behavior patterns actively.
-In

-21 Andayani, Psikologi Keluarga, Peran Ayah Menuju Coparenting...., p.
-45 everyday life, boys and girls use their basic talents and drives in ways that are related to gender.
+fathers have certain behavioural expectations according to their children's sex that allows boys and girls to get the opportunity for different roles.
+This is in line with the theory of social learning that children learn to behave in accordance with gender behaviour through observation and imitation of differences in Girls will parental treatment. observe behaviour expected by parents according to their gender roles and so do boys.
+However, a particular environment will have different influences depending on the tendencies of boys and girls to build their own version of behaviour patterns actively.
+In everyday life, boys and girls use their basic talents and drives in ways that are related to gender.

-Women's emotions according to Archer, 1996 tend to be bigger that that of men and girls generally tend to be less assertive or easily hesitated and have anxiety.
-Girls have emotional responses that are different from boys when experiencing tension.22 According to Campbell cited in Chesney, anger in girls is accompanied by emotions such as fear, anxiety, guilt and shame; whereas anger in boys is characterized by tantrums or opposing values in their social environment.
-When angry, girls tend to blame themselves because they worry that their anger will harm others and damage relationships with others 23.
+Women's emotions according to Archer, 1996 tend to be bigger than that of men and girls generally tend to be less assertive or easily hesitated and have anxiety.
+Girls have emotional responses that are different from boys when experiencing tension.
+According to Campbell cited in Wolfe, anger in girls is accompanied by emotions such as fear, anxiety, guilt and shame; whereas anger in boys is characterized by tantrums or opposing values in their social environment.
+When angry, girls tend to blame themselves because they worry that their anger will harm others and damage relationships with others 29.
 Authoritative fathers who show sympathy, warmness and support will help girls manage emotions effectively.
-Thus, the impact of the emotional experience that children get from childhood from father figures influences their ability to control their emotions, Hence, if fathers support children's development by becoming a model figure who is able to control emotions in a healthy manner, children will be able to achieve emotional maturity as male and female.
+Thus, the impact of the emotional experience that children get from childhood from father figures influences their ability to control their emotions; Hence, if fathers support children's development by becoming a model figure who

 In each culture, men and women receive different treatment and demands that are quite striking.
 Boys and girls receive different views and expectations.
 Such views and expectations influence parenting styles.
 The research of Christopher G. Sansone cited in Rahman found that racial and ethnic backgrounds influence the way fathers applied parenting.
-Fathers who have ethnic awareness will consider how their parenting style will shape ethnic identity in children so that they form a sense of belonging and form cultural competence in their children's identity.24
+Fathers who have ethnic awareness will consider how their parenting style will shape ethnic identity in children so that they form a sense of belonging and form cultural competence in their children's identity.